koheimiya/checkpoint/README.md

         return sum(self.score_dict.get_result().values()) / len(self.score_dict.get_result())
 ```

-If the output is a sequence or a mapping, one can directly access its element by indexing.
+If a future is wrapping a sequence or a mapping, one can directly access its element by indexing.
 The result is also a `Future`.
 ```python
 class MultiOutputTask(Task):